 I think sometimes I like Eastern European literature because it is a part of the world that has seen a wider breadth of human experience than I hope to live through and, somehow, retained an optimistic view.
 Reading How the Soldier Repairs the Gramophone, I encountered many city names familiar from planning an upcoming trip to Croatia.
 Because we aren’t going to Bosnia, I may not run into Saša Stanišić’s clever cornball relatives, but I am glad to have a richer view of the Yugoslavian cultures and I hope to experience all whimsy and no war.

-If this review made you want to read the book, pick up a copy of The Emigrants from Powell’s Books.
+If this review made you want to read the book, pick up a copy of How the Soldier Repairs the Gramophone from Powell’s Books.
 Your purchase keeps indie booksellers in business and I receive a commission.